Partial government shutdown to continue through next week

 Schumer on partial shutdown: 'Trump has thrown a temper tantrum'Dec.
 22, 201801:36

-President Trump, who put a scheduled holiday trip to Mar-a-Lago on hold Friday, tweeted Saturday morning that he was "in the White House, working hard."
+Trump, who put on hold a scheduled holiday trip to his Florida resort Mar-a-Lago Friday, tweeted Saturday morning that he was "in the White House, working hard."
 Later Saturday, the White House said first lady Melania Trump would return from Florida so the couple could spend Christmas together.

 "We are negotiating with the Democrats on desperately needed Border Security (Gangs, Drugs, Human Trafficking & more) but it could be a long stay," he said, before meeting with top advisers and GOP lawmakers.